-AP2 Data from Year 7 is used to set students in English and Maths.
-These sets based on their side of the register (Set 1-4 for ARW, CAM, CTW, LIN; Set 1-3 for MOR, SWL, WRD).
+AP2 Data from Year 7 is used to set students in Maths.
+These sets are based on their side of the register (Set 1-4 for ARW, CAM, CTW, LIN; Set 1-3 for MOR, SWL, WRD).

 For all other subjects, students are taught in mixed ability groups.
-In PE and DT, this takes the form of a carousel format and includes students from 2-4 tutor groups.
-In the remaining subjects, students are taught in their tutor groups with progress measured against their own individual flightpath.
+In PE and DT, this takes the form of a carousel format and includes students from 3-4 tutor groups.
+In the remaining subjects, students are taught in their form groups or mixed ability groups (PE and English) with progress measured against their own individual flightpath.

-In addition to these sets, there is a small Nurture Group in each year to support students with specific learning needs.
+In addition to these sets, there is a small St Nicholas Group in each year to support students with specific learning needs.
 This class is supported by a Teaching Assistant alongside the class teacher to aid transition to secondary school and help them make rapid progress in preparation for GCSEs.

-Class teachers assess student progress continuously through verbal and written feedback on both class and homework.
+Class teachers assess student progress continuously through verbal and written feedback on both class and home learning.
 As a whole school, data is collected twice a year during Assessment Point 1 (Christmas) and Assessment Point 2 (Summer).
 During these weeks, all students are taken off timetable to follow an exam schedule, the results of which are reported back to parents in written reports.
 These reports will indicate whether a student is well above / above / on track / below / well below expectations in each subject in relation to their target.